-Academic Schedules for the entire academic year (Fall, Spring, and Summer) are due December 1st
+Academic Schedules for the entire academic year (Fall, Spring, and Summer)

 The tabs at the bottom of the Excel file reflect an entire academic year in which courses are offered at California Lutheran University: Fall, Spring, and Summer.
 The Academic Scheduling Committee has set standards aligned with its mission which requires that the academic year be scheduled in its entirety.
 This enables better student and University resource planning across the entire academic year.